Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ### Quantization Granularity
-A final distinction to be made is how we quantization parameters are shared between elements of our parameters and activations.
+Another important detail is how we quantization parameters are shared between elements of our parameters and activations.
 Throughout this blog, we'll use the following diagram to illustrate a matmul:

 ![](_attachments/Pasted%20image%2020230313162138.png)

 The simplest approach is to use the same scale factor for all elements of $W$ (and likewise for $X$).
 This is known as **per-tensor** quantization.

 It’s also feasible to share quantization parameters between some subgroups of each input matrix.
 A popular option is to assign a specific scale factor to each column of $W$, referred to as **per-channel (or per-column) quantization**.
 This is more accurate than per-tensor quantization; using a specific scale means the error incurred in quantizing each column is lower.

+### Quantization-Aware Training
+The final distinction we must understand is that between **Post-Training Quantization** (PTQ) and **Quantization-Aware Training** (QAT).

+The motivation behind QAT is simple: can we finetune our model to better deal with error introduced by quantization?
+The following diagram

 ## Specifics of  INT8 GEMMs